 v.
 Rutland Medical Center, (Vermont, 1994).
 O'Connor claimed that on two occasions

 different hospital employees discussed her medical condition, without her consent,

 with her husband and ex-husband, and she sued.

 is, what is your confidentiality policy in discussing information with family

 and a Burn Victim's Desire to Die

-July of 1973 an unmarried 26 year-old-man, whom we shall call James, was severely
+An unmarried 26 year-old-man, whom we shall call James, was severely

 burned when he and his father set off an explosion from a leaky propane gas pipeline.